chand0301/GiantNEO/README.md

     LAB 10-d dual motor control

-## Something Special for this project
+## Something Special for this project IN LAB21!

 **1. impedance/Admittance control**